stormpath/stormpath-framework-spec/login.md

 password=mypassword
 ```

-* The `username` field can be either a username or email.
+* The `username` field value can be either a username or email.

 * If either field is omitted, an error will be raised and the page will be
 re-rendered.